MouseLand/cellpose/docs/settings.rst

 so they vary from around -6 to +6.
 The pixels greater than the ``cellprob_threshold`` are used to run dynamics and determine masks.
 The default is ``cellprob_threshold=0.0``.
 Decrease this threshold if cellpose is not returning as many masks as you'd expect.
-Similarly, decrease this threshold if cellpose is returning too masks particularly from dim areas.
+Similarly, increase this threshold if cellpose is returning too masks particularly from dim areas.